Prevost becomes the first Pirate to be named by Baseball America since 1995.

 The same campaign also saw BIG EAST Weekly honors to three of Cundari's pitchers.
 Young took home the BIG EAST Conference Pitcher of the Week honors on two occasions along with conference Weekly Honor Roll.
 Sean Black earned a conference Pitcher of the Week award, and Matt Singer picked up a conference Weekly Honor Roll award.

 Off the baseball field, Cundari runs his own private practice as a sports performance consultant.
 A licensed psychotherapist, he specializes in peak performance and mental toughness training for athletes of all levels.

 Following a stellar three-year career for the Pirates from 1983-85, Cundari was drafted by the Oakland Athletics in 1985.
 He pitched in the Oakland organization for four years, reaching as high as the AA level in 1987 before his career was cut short by an arm injury.

-At Seton Hall, Cundari ranks second in career wins (26),fourth in games started (36) and seventh in strikeouts (217) while playing just three seasons.
+At Seton Hall, Cundari ranks second in career wins (26), fifth in games started (36) and seventh in strikeouts (217) while playing just three seasons.
 He capped off his career in fine fashion, garnering BIG EAST Pitcher of the Year and Second Team All-America honors in 1985 after winning 12 games, striking out 98 and posting a 1.74 earned run average.
 Cundari's 1.22 ERA in BIG EAST games still stands as a conference record.
 Cundari was inducted into Seton Hall's Hall of Fame in February 2010.